ministryofjustice/moj-frontend/docs/components/modal-dialog/_designs.md

 ## Designs

 A Figma design has been added for this component.
-There may be more information in the [‘modal dialog’ Github discussion]({{ githuburl }}).
-You can also view the component image in the overview.
+There may be more links and resources in the [‘modal dialog’ Github discussion]({{ githuburl }}).

 ### Figma